 It’s a close battle between Optus and Vodafone when it comes to mobile.
 On one hand, Optus has the bigger network, which means it’s available to more Australians.
-On the other, Vodafone has a great reputation for value-packed deals (particularly throughout 2020).
-The state of their respective 5G networks is murky, but they compete closely on pricing whether you’re comparing SIM Only, Postpaid phone plans, or Prepaid deals.
+On the other, Vodafone has a great reputation for value-packed deals.
+The state of their respective 5G networks is murky, but they compete closely on pricing whether you’re comparing SIM-only, postpaid phone plans, or prepaid deals.
 There are noticeable wins for both telcos, which means it really boils down to which mobile categories matter most to you.

-When it comes to network coverage, Telstra is number one with 99.2 percent of the population serviced by at least 4GX.
-Optus and Vodafone are the two other big mobile networks in Australia, covering 98.5 percent of the population (with either 3G or 4G) and more than 23 million Australians, respectively.
+When it comes to network coverage, Telstra is number one with 99.4 percent of the population serviced by at least 4GX.
+Optus and Vodafone are the two other big mobile networks in Australia, covering 98.5 percent of the population (with either 3G or 4G) and 96 percent, respectively.

-For starters, you can see below how their most popular mobile phone plans (with at least 10GB of data) compare against each other in terms of popularity.
+For starters, you can see below how their most popular mobile phone plans compare against each other in terms of popularity.

 Optus vs Vodafone: Which has the best coverage?